thayes46/delphi/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project has only been tested on Ubuntu 18.04 LTS and Ubuntu 20.04 LTS.

 ## Initial setup

 1. Clone the repository using your desired method or with: